- Johns Hopkins University notable alumni include doctors, Pulitzer Prize winners, politicians, Emmy winners, and CEOs.

 - Social Media: Facebook, Twitter, Instagram

-- Johns Hopkins offers five fully online bachelor's programs in engineering or computer science.
+- JHU offers five fully online bachelor's programs in engineering or computer science.

 - The school also provides 42 online certificate programs in various topics and educational levels.